nautechsystems/nautilus_trader/README.md

 > https://www.jetbrains.com/pycharm/

 To run code or tests from the source code, first compile the C extensions for the package.
-Note the optional `parallel` flag, the value can be the number of cpus you would like to allocate to the compilation.

     $ python setup.py build_ext --inplace